bocadilloproject/bocadillo/docs/discussions/deployment.md

 4. `-b localhost:8000`: specifies on which host and port the application should run.
 5. `app:app`: identifies the Bocadillo application in the `path.to.module:object` format.

+## Running with Docker

+Bocadillo applications can easily be containerized to run in Docker containers.
+You can find an example `Dockerfile` in our [docker-example](https://github.com/bocadilloproject/docker-example) repo.

 ## What about static files?

 A typical answer to, "How should I service static files for my Gunicorn-served web app" is that you should use a reverse proxy such as Nginx.
 Even though this and other options such as using a CDN or object storage are valid approaches, they're difficult to get started with and require extra sysadmin work.